Penalized Ensemble Kalman Filters for High Dimensional Non-linear Systems

 Another feature of the approach is that it seems to require less variance inflation.
 None was applied to any algorithm in our comparison, but the PEnKF approach never collapsed.
 The penalization of the inverse covariance actually produces a slight inflation on the diagonal of the covariance, which seems to help in this regard.

-While we display a very naive way of searching for a good penalty parameter for the PEnKF in the simulations, it is theoretically incorrect and thus not a way to chose the truly optimal penalty parameter.
-We do believe deriving a specific information criterion for our PEnKF with correct theoretical properties is very important since the PEnKF can be sensitive to the penalty parameter.
-However, this model selection in misspecified models problem is not trivial to solve and an active topic in current statistical research.
-Therefore, we will leave deriving a theoretically correct information criterion for future work.

-\acknowledgments This work was partially supported by the Consortium for Verification Technology under Department of Energy National Nuclear Security Administration award number DE-NA0002534 and partially supported by the Laboratory Directed Research and Development program at Los Alamos National Laboratory under project 20150033DR, SHIELDS: Space Hazards Induced near Earth by Large Dynamic Storms - Understanding, Modeling, and Predicting.